goposse/ripper/README.md

 - Full featured, but none of the bloat
 - Easy to understand, Builder(ish)-based architecture
 - Download directly to a `UIImageView`, block, or both (so you can edit it before it ends up in your View)
-- Resize images on download simply
+- On-the-fly image resizing (other operations to come)
-- Built in request caching and cancelation
+- Built in image caching

 # Installation